Dual Credit

 (Optional) FERPA Consent Form and additional paperwork/supporting documentation.
 Click here for more information on the Family Educational Rights and Privacy Act.

-The documents above must be received and registration requests must be sent via email to the Dual Credit Office no later than 4 weeks before the start of the term.
+The documents above must be received and registration requests must be sent via email to the Dual Credit Office no later than the deadlines listed below.
 Please be aware, the later you complete all steps, there will be less course options available to you.

 Once all documentation is received and reviewed, a course eligibility will be sent to the student's ACES email.
 This email will contain all the information on how to search for your courses and how to submit registration requests.